simonweil/awesome-services-and-tools-for-development-projects/README.md

-# Services & Tools For Creating Awesome Development Projects
+# Services & Tools For Creating Awesome Software

 A collection of tools, services and software to build solid software.